dowensagain/2023-ectf-fau-team1/FAU_Team1_MITRE_eCTF_DigitalDesignDoc.md

 _**SR5: A car owner should not be able to add new features to a fob that did not get packaged by the manufacturer**_

 In our design, each car will be assigned a random unique id.
-This id will be used to digitally sign feature packages that the target fob must verify came from the manufacturer.
+Using this id and a digital signature scheme such as EdDSA, we will sign feature packages that the target fob must then verify came from the manufacturer.

 _**SR6: Access to a feature packaged for one car should not allow an attacker to enable the same feature on another car**_